-We currently focus on Next Generation Sequencing (NGS) because this technology allows us to analyse a large number of genes within a tumour simultaneously, gathering information about what may, or often equally importantly, may not be driving the cancer to growth spread, and thus whether certain treatments, either already approved or undergoing trials, might help to fight it.
+We focus primarily on the use of Next Generation Sequencing (NGS) technology because it allows us to analyse a large number of genes within a tumour simultaneously, gathering information about what may, or often equally importantly, may not be driving the cancer to growth spread, and thus whether certain treatments, either already approved or undergoing trials, might help to fight it.
 When new, successful technologies emerge, we’ll try to improve patient outcomes further by exploring these too!

 Dr Phil Bennett

 Phil is the service lead for SCMD and has been a registered clinical scientist for nearly 20 years, applying the latest developments in molecular diagnostics across a range of service areas including microbiology, virology, clinical & forensic genetics and most recently molecular pathology.

 Phil has overseen the launch and growth of the Next Generation Sequencing based tumour profiling service and the transfer of the business from UCL to HCA in 2016.
 With an increase in investment and resources arising from this transfer, Phil is now tasked with further expanding the business, both with regards to consolidation of existing service lines and the development of new ones.

-A keen skier, canoeist and mountain biking, many of these hobbies have unfortunate been on the back burner since children arrived on the scene, but he still manages to find time to fit in some scuba diving both in the UK and further afield.
+A keen skier, canoeist and mountain biking, many of these hobbies have unfortunately been on the back burner since children arrived on the scene, but he still manages to find time to fit in some scuba diving both in the UK and further afield.